Save a lot logo on building front

 Credit: Save a Lot

-The increase reflects Save A Lot’s 2025 investments in expanding its loyalty program, enhancing its mobile app and implementing widespread store refreshes, reopening initiatives and layout improvements, according to ACSI.
+The gain reflects Save A Lot’s 2025 investments in expanding its loyalty program, enhancing its mobile app and implementing widespread store refreshes, reopening initiatives and layout improvements, according to ACSI.
 These efforts contributed to a more efficient and streamlined in-store experience for shoppers.

 Founded in 1977, Save A Lot is the largest independently-owned and -operated value-focused grocery store chain in the U.S., with about 700 stores in 29 states.
-Customers can receive savings compared to traditional grocery stores on private label brands, national brand products, USDA-inspected meat, farm-fresh fruits and vegetables and other non-food items.

 [RELATED: Save A Lot Donates 103K Food Bags Through Holiday Campaign]